 Each room is pre-furnished with one bed frame and mattress; a desk and chair; an open closet rod to hang clothes; and a dresser for each resident.
 Storage space in your room is limited.

-- Linens for an 80-inch mattress; pillow, towels
+- Bedding for an 80-inch mattress; sheets, pillow, blanket, mattress pad

 - Clothes hangers